joelparkerhenderson/smart-criteria/README.md

 * Transparent: open, clear, and shared with the team and organization.

 ## Specific

 Target one area clearly and precisely.

-Alternatives:

-  * Strategic: relating to the identification of long-term or overall aims and interests and the means of achieving them.

 Questions that may help: